Existence and Nonexistence results for anisotropic p-Laplace equation with singular nonlinearities: Introduction

 where $f(u)$ is either $-(u^{-\delta}+u^{-\gamma})$ with $\delta,\gamma>0$ or $-e^\frac{1}{u}.$ The weight function $g\in L^1_{loc}(\mathbb{R}^N)$ is such that $g\geq c>0$ for some constant $c$.

 Throughout the article, we assume that $p_i\geq 2.$ If $p_i=2$ for all $i$ and $g\equiv 1$ equation \eqref{main equation} becomes the Laplace equation

 Observe that the nonlinearities in our consideration is singular in the sense that it blows up near the origin.
 Starting from the pioneering work of Crandall et al \cite{CRT} where the existence of a unique positive classical solution for $f(u)=u^{-\delta}$ with any $\delta>0$ has been proved for the problem \eqref{Laplace} with zero Dirichlet boundary value.
-Lazer-Mckenna \cite{Lazer} observed that the above classical solution is a weak solution in $H_0^{1}(\Omega)$ iff $0<\delta<3.$ Boccardo-Orsina\cite{Boc} investigated the case of any $\delta>0$ concerning the existence of a weak solution in $H_{loc}^1(\Omega)$.
+Lazer-Mckenna \cite{Lazer} observed that the above classical solution is a weak solution in $H_0^{1}(\Omega)$ iff $0<\delta<3.$ Boccardo-Orsina \cite{Boc} investigated the case of any $\delta>0$ concerning the existence of a weak solution in $H_{loc}^1(\Omega)$.
+Moreover existence and uniqueness of solutions for singular Laplace equation has been investigated by Canino-Degiovanni \cite{Caninonew}, Canino-Sciunzi \cite{Caninonew1}.
 Canino et al \cite{Canino1} generalized the problem \eqref{Laplace} to the following singular $p$-Laplace equation

 to obtain existence and uniqueness of weak solution for any $\delta>0$ under suitable hypothesis on $f$.
 For more details concerning singular problems reader can look at \cite{ARCOYA, BalJM, Radu} and the references therein.